Farm Workshops Guide: Hands-On Classes for Beginners

 What are hands-on farm workshops?

 People ask how a farm workshop differs from a homesteading class, and honestly the line is thin.
 A homesteading class is the wider umbrella, any self-reliance skill from canning to candle-making, often taught anywhere there's a table.
-A farm workshop is one held on a working farm, which means the goats whose milk goes into the soap are twenty feet away and the chicken in the processing class actually lived here.
+A farm workshop is one held on a working farm, which means the goats whose milk goes into the soap are just up the path and the chicken in the processing class actually lived here.
 The setting isn't decoration.
 It's the lesson.

-How to choose the right farm workshop for you
+How do you choose the right farm workshop for you?

 Pick by appetite, not aspiration.
 The best first workshop is the skill you'd actually use next week, not the most impressive one.
 Then weigh three things: how much time you have, how you feel about mess and early starts, and what you want to walk out holding.
 We build every class for beginners, so don't let skill level worry you, it almost never decides things.